 “Derek Hale’s Whatever?”
 Derek echoes, snorting.
 Stiles flicks at his bare abs, laughing.

 “Secret tryst buddy, flavor of the moment, lab partner with benefits.
 Whatever we are, dude.”
 Whatever everyone would see him as.
-He focuses up from Derek’s chest enough to focus on Derek’s slightly frowning expression.
+He focuses up from Derek’s chest enough to take in on Derek’s slightly frowning expression.
 “I mean… you were joking, right?
 Because society as we know it would probably collapse if anyone knew we liked each other.”

 “Oh what, do you like me, then?”
 Derek asks, and Stiles can’t quite read his expression still, so he lifts a choice finger and kisses Derek lightly.